What is the Business Tax Registration (BTR) fee, and how is it being used?

 Expedited Service Fee

 Persons using our online Business Tax Registration application will not be charged an expedited service fee.
-In most cases, persons using our online application will receive an email containing their account number(s) at the time they register.
+In most cases, persons using our online application will receive an email containing their account number(s) the same day they register.

 Persons may receive immediate counter service on their application for a Business Tax Permit.
 This service is available at any Department of Revenue office with a completed